react117/url_extractor/README.md

 2. Go to the `url_extractor` directory.

 3. Run `scrapy crawl urlextractor -a start_urls="http://fundrazr.com/,https://www.anandabazar.com,https://www.data-blogger.com/" -o output/links_multi.csv -t csv`.
-By default the extracted result will be stored in `links_multi` located in the `/output` directory.
+By default the extracted result will be stored in `links_multi.csv` located in the `/output` directory.
 You can change the csv file name  and location at will.

 4. This spider will accept multiple comma separated links as an argument named `start_urls`.
 It will then extract the list of urls from all of them at one go.